feliperatiug2012/feliperatiug2012/README.md

 ### Hi there 👋

 I'm Felipe Hernández a Software Developer, love to learn new things and coding all the time.
-Now I'm working as a Fullstack Developer and doing Automation Tests with Java/Javascript learning TestCafe and Serenity Frameworks. off course an another awesome ones as well.
+Now I'm working as a Fullstack Developer and doing Automation Tests with Java/Javascript learning TestCafe and Serenity Frameworks. off course another awesome ones as well.

 - 🔭 I’m currently working on ...
         Endava as a Fullstack Developer